apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile Topic Creation](documentation/features/dashboard/faq_admin/mobile_topic_add.png "Mobile topic creation") | ![Desktop Topic Creation](documentation/features/dashboard/faq_admin/desktop_topic_add.png "Desktop topic creation") |

-    To update a topic the user taps/clicks on the yellow edit icon.
+    To update a topic the user clicks on the yellow edit button.
 A prompt is displayed prefilled with the selected topic details.
 These can be edited in the same manner as the creation of a new topic.
 The user will also be informed of how many FAQs will be affected by this change.

     The user can then save the topic by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.